-Expats looking to spend an extended amount of time Portugal or make the move there permanently might find the the country’s healthcare system poses a number of significant challenges.
+Expats looking to spend an extended amount of time in Portugal or make the move there permanently might find that the country’s healthcare system poses a number of significant challenges.

 Both public and private healthcare options are available in Portugal.
-Private healthcare in Portugal is steadily gaining popularity amongst expats and becoming more readily available.
+Private healthcare in Portugal is steadily gaining popularity among expats and becoming more readily available.
 The public healthcare system in Portugal continues to frustrate and disappoint locals and expats alike.

 Expats moving to Portugal will find it reassuring that virtually every doctor is conversant in English.
 This is true of both public and private healthcare facilities in Portugal.

 Whether other employees in the health sector, such as nurses and technicians, speak English will depend on the location of the facilities.
-Areas with a larger expat population, such as Lisbon and the Algarve, will naturally have more bi-lingual employees or translators.
+Areas with a larger expat population, such as Lisbon and the Algarve, will naturally have more bilingual employees.
 Expats living in rural parts of Portugal should not rely on healthcare professionals to speak English and should ensure they can speak an adequate amount of Portuguese in order to communicate at the local hospital or clinic.

 Public healthcare facilities in Portugal